tlstommy/auto-warden-subtitles/README.md

 ## Installation

+### Fabric Version
 **This mod requires the [Fabric API](https://github.com/FabricMC/fabric) mod.**

 1. Download the .jar file from the [versions](https://modrinth.com/mod/auto-warden-subtitles/versions) section on Modrinth or from the [Github releases channel](https://github.com/tlstommy/auto-warden-subtitles/releases).
 2. Place the downloaded .jar file into the "mods" folder of your Fabric installation.

+### Forge Version

+1. Download the .jar file from the [versions](https://modrinth.com/mod/auto-warden-subtitles/versions) section on Modrinth or from the [Github releases channel](https://github.com/tlstommy/auto-warden-subtitles/releases).
+2. Place the downloaded .jar file into the "mods" folder of your Forge installation.

 ## Issues & Suggestions
 If you encounter any issues or have any suggestions for improving the mod, please submit them through the [Github Issues](https://github.com/tlstommy/auto-warden-subtitles/issues) page.
 Your feedback is greatly appreciated!